A Weight-coded Evolutionary Algorithm for the Multidimensional Knapsack Problem: Conclusion

 \section{Conclusion}

-We have proposed an IWCEA for solving multidimensional knapsack problems.
-This IWCEA has been different from Raidl's WCEA in the ways that surrogate multipliers are not used and a heuristic method is incorporated in initialization.
-Experimental comparison has shown that the IWCEA can yield better results than Raidl's WCEA in \cite{raidl1999596} and better results than the ones reported in the OR-library to some existing benchmarks.
+We have proposed a RWCEA for solving multidimensional knapsack problems.
+This RWCEA has been different from Raidl's WCEA in the ways that surrogate multipliers are not used and a heuristic method is incorporated in initialization.
+Experimental comparison has shown that the RWCEA can yield better results than Raidl's WCEA in \cite{raidl1999596} and better results than the ones reported in the OR-library to some existing benchmarks.
+So we think this RWCEA is a good opinion in solving MKPs.
+A more detailed investigation of the working mechanism of the RWCEA and the application of RWCEA to other variants of knapsack problems (such as multiple choice multidimensional knapsack problems) will be the subjects of further work.